Canine obesity comes with a raft of accompanying health problems, just as it does in people.

 And unless he has developed opposable thumbs, the only people with control over the food cupboard, are the people he lives with.

-The exercise needs of your dog are a separate issue that we look at in other articles.
+The exercise needs of your dog are an important but separate issue that we look at in other articles.
 The important thing to remember is: the less exercise you give the dog, the less you must feed him.

 You can’t be forever playing ‘catch up’ with his weight, or hoping to spend more time walking him next week.
 Once put on, weight is hard to shift and it will simply go up and up over time.